Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Algebra from braid representations

 here $\tautilde \in B_n$ is the Matsumoto lift\footnote{This is the (set-theoretic) section $S_n \to B_n$ to the natural projection which expresses a permutation as a minimal length word in the transpositions $(i, i+1)$, and replaces each of these with the braid $\sigma_i$.} of $\tau \in S_n$.
-This recovers the definition of \cite{nichols, woronowicz} that $\mB(V)_n$ is presented as the quotient of $T(V)_n = V^{\otimes n}$ by the kernel of $\mS_n$.

-There is a pairing between Nichols algebras for dual braided vector spaces that we will need in section \ref{koszul_nichols_section} in order to describe the differential on a Koszul complex for $\mB(V)$.
-The dual $V^*$ of $V$ may be made into a braided vector space whose braiding is the dual of that of $V$.
-The pairing between $V$ and $V^*$ extends to a Hopf algebra pairing between $T(V)$ and $T(V^*)$; that is, it is the unique pairing for which the product in $T(V)$ is adjoint to the diagonal in $T(V^*)$.
-Explicitly, if $(-,-)$ is the standard termwise pairing between $V^{\otimes n}$ and $(V^*)^{\otimes n}$, then the Hopf pairing $\langle -, -\rangle$ is zero on tensors of different length, and in degree $n$,

-This may be degenerate; however, it is apparent from this formula that the kernel of the quantum symmetrizer is in fact the kernel of the pairing.
-Thus it descends to a nondegenerate pairing